 When it comes to strength training for runners, you don’t necessarily need a different workout.
 BUT personally, I’ve found that I get in enough cardio, so I want my strength sessions to largely be weights based and not HIIT style.

-So often times I’ll pull two or three moves from one of their workouts to add to an existing routine of mine.
+Often times I’ll pull two or three moves from one of their workouts to add to an existing routine of mine.
 That way I know I’m hitting muscles differently and challenging myself.

 Here again, you’ll have access to a whole variety of workouts and intensities, plus you can participate in monthly challenges if those excite you or connect with friends or sign up for a class at the same time as others.

 I don’t love that I have to rate every class when I finish to get to anything else, so um I just close the app.
 And I find it really weird they have “toning” and “strength” as separate workouts…it’s the same thing.

 That’s definitely a benefit you find with a platform like Beachbody where there’s a huge variety of workout options to fit whatever mood you might be in for the day.
-I’ve actually done a full comparison of their programs before, so check that out and see if something might be right for you.
+I’ve actually done a full Beachbody workout program comparison before, so check that out and see if something might be right for you.

 And if you belong to Amazon Prime, you get a lot of the Beachbody workouts free…which is news to me, so I’m about to add even more of these to my routine.
 I was still using some OLD SCHOOL DVDs.